 Social Science / Arts & Humanities Lead: Professor Michael Winter (University of Exeter)

-Michael is Professor of Land Economy & Society and Director of the Land, Environment, Economics & Policy Institute (University of Exeter).
+Michael is Professor of Land Economy & Society, Centre for Rural Policy Research (University of Exeter).
 He is a rural policy specialist and a rural social scientist with particular interests in applying inter-disciplinary approaches to policy-relevant research and in direct engagement in the policy process.
 Michael leads a project for Defra’s Sustainable Intensification Research Platform and is Director of the Food Security & Land Research Alliance.

 Business Champion: Guy Duke (Independent consultant)

 Guy leads on Business Interest activities for the Team.

 Guy’s recent work linking research with business in the natural capital arena includes project lead roles for Defra/VNN funded research for the UK Ecosystem Markets Task Force, research for Defra on business benefits of offsetting, and the innovation workstream for the EU Business @ Biodiversity Platform.
 Guy is also Director Europe & Research for The Environment Bank Ltd (a company at the forefront of emerging ecosystems markets) and a Steering Committee member of the FP7 project OpenNESS (which focuses on making the concepts of natural capital and ecosystem services more operational).
 Guy holds a public appointment as Deputy Chair, Joint Nature Conservation Committee, advising Government on nature conservation.
 Previously he led on biodiversity and ecosystem services policy at the EC including the launch of The Economics of Ecosystems and Biodiversity (TEEB).

 Economics Lead: Ece Ozdemiroglu (Economics of the Environment Consultancy (eftec))